 - Rayovac Value Bright LED Flashlight

 …just to name a few.
 Please note that this is NOT a complete parts list.
 I don’t remember every piece that went into Wheatley because I didn’t document the build process.
-At the time, I was mainly concerned with getting him finished.
+At the time, I was mainly concerned with getting him finished before my deadline.

 Here’s a video of the first thing I assembled: The Velleman Sound-to-Light Kit.